WebDevStudios/wd_s-generator/README.md

 You are now ready to use wd_s!
 To get started developing, check out the [Gulp commands](https://github.com/WebDevStudios/wd_s/blob/master/README.md#gulp-tasks).

+## Changes
+Anytime a commit is pushed to the `master` branch on [wd_s](https://github.com/WebDevStudios/wd_s/), Jenkins automatically deploys the updated to code to the generator.

 ## Support
 Please use this repository's [issues](https://github.com/gregrickaby/wd_s-generator/issues) to file any tickets with the generator.
 If you have an issue with wd_s itself, file an [issue](https://github.com/WebDevStudios/wd_s/issues) there.